 Websites / Apps

-Reimagining the Examen (app) – For daily use.
+Reimagining the Examen (app) – The daily examen helps you become aware of God’s presence on a day-to-day, hour-by-hour basis and to hear his invitations to you.
 Contains a traditional examen as well as about 2 dozen for specific occasions or emotional states (“Uncovering Hidden Truths,” “Gratitude,” “I’m Drained!”).
 Download the app here.

 Explorefaith.org – Pray the Divine Hours; other resources, including Enneagram types.